Recruitment Registration is now LIVE!

 Register for recruitment below and scroll down to check out all of the summer events happening for each chapter!

 2023 Rho Alphas

 Rho Alphas are responsible for guiding potential new members through the formal recruitment process as well as serve as ambassadors for the Interfraternity Council.

 What is the GPA requirement to join a fraternity?

-To join a chapter at the University of Southern Mississippi, you must have a 2.8 cumulative high school or community college GPA.
+To join a chapter at the University of Southern Mississippi, you must have a 2.70 core high school or 2.70 cumulative college GPA.
 If you fall below this requirement, you can send in a grade appeal to the Interfraternity Council and your potential membership in a chapter will be decided by the IFC Executive Board.

 What is the financial commitment of joining a fraternity?